 Civic leaders and elected officials read the VC Star to learn what the community is doing and what it cares about.
 Most of the VC Star‘s letters to the editor being printed right now have a conservative slant, often on relatively trivial subjects, sometimes supportive of all of the injustices flowing from the new administration, replete with the lamest arguments.

 The editor wants better letters!
-He cannot print them if we don’t write them.
+They cannot print them if we don’t write them.
 Community leaders may think nobody cares enough about issues to write a couple hundred words why it’s important.